 Before trying to check that 100-pound suitcase, look into your airline’s luggage restrictions and fees you can pack and budget accordingly.
 If you’re one of those frequent fliers, they’ll waive the checked bag charges.
 You may also find specific deals and packages.
 For instance, Spirit Airlines charges their clients for carry-on bags but provide a discount if you pay for your things during the online booking rather than at the gate.

-All these tips answer as to why shan dong hotel is the best.
+All these tips answer why shan dong hotel is the best.
 Take down notes to save you time during your next vacation.
+Learn more about the most affordable hotel and restaurant chains around the globe, on this website: www.russiantravelguides.com